 What is tofu?

-Tofu is an extremely versatile ingredient often found in asian cooking and can be used in both sweet and savoury dishes.
+Tofu is an extremely versatile soy-based food ingredient often found Asian cooking and can be used in both sweet and savoury dishes.
 Tofu has been around for over 2,000 years and is said to have first originated in China.
 The common known English word of tofu originates from the Japanese word of tōfu (豆腐) which itself originates from the Chinese dòufu (豆腐) and literally translates to ‘bean’ 豆 ‘curdled’ 腐.

 It was first discovered when sea water was added accidentally to ground soy beans and this mixture curdled into the early forms of tofu.
 Since then the process has been somewhat refined but the production of tofu comes down to three essential steps.